Madge Tennent: Early life

-Paris (1902-1906)
+Paris (1902–1906)

-Although Madge attended an English boarding school and, later, a French Convent school in Paris, she otherwise had little formal schooling.
+Although she had attended an English boarding school and, later, a French convent school in Paris, she otherwise had little formal schooling.
 Her talent for drawing prompted her parents to enroll her at age twelve in the Cape Town School of Art, where classes were limited to drawing from casts, still life, and portraiture; within a year, she had mastered and surpassed the curriculum.
 Her parents thus decided to relocate the family to Paris, where Madge could pursue more advanced training in the disciplines of art.

 At the Académie Julian, Madge was quickly identified as a child prodigy and invited to study under William-Adolphe Bouguereau, a prominent artist-educator closely identified with Academic art.
 In competition with older students from five academies, a 13-year-old Madge placed fifth with her full length charcoal drawing of a nude model.
 Her drive to draw and paint well was sustained without pause as she worked long hours each day.
 With her family she often visited the Louvre, where she could check her own progress in the realm of the masters.

-Return to Cape Town and Marriage (1907-1915)
+Return to Cape Town and marriage (1907–1915)

 The Cooks were steeped in the cultural life of Paris, but due to financial reverses, they returned to Cape Town in 1907.
 Madge was soon appointed the headmistress in art for several girls' schools in different cities of South Africa and the director of a government art school in Cape Town.
 At age 18, she began exhibiting her work widely.
 In response to one such exhibition, a critic observed, "One must be a mystic to recognize the meaning with which the pictures are invested."

 By 1913, Madge had established her own art school and resumed her piano recitals.
 Attending one was Hugh Cowper Tennent, a chartered accountant from New Zealand who was stationed in Cape Town with the Natal Light Horse regiment.
 One of 11 children born to Robert and Emily Tennent, Hugh courted the 26-year-old Madge for three months following their introduction on 25 July 1915.
 The two were married and, shortly thereafter, embarked to New Zealand.